-43 (1) Petitions to the Assembly may be presented by a Member at any time during a sitting of the Assembly by filing it with the Clerk, or in the manner set out in Rule 43(3).
-Petition presented (2) Every petition filed under Rule 43(1) shall be reported to the House by the Clerk under the item "Petitions".
-Reported by Clerk (3) A Member may present a petition from his or her place in the House under the item "Petitions".
+43 (1) Petitions to the Assembly may be presented Petition by a Member at any time during a sitting of presented the Assembly by filing it with the Clerk, or in the manner set out in Rule 43(3).

+(2) Every petition filed under Rule 43(1) shall be Reported by reported to the House by the Clerk under the Clerk item "Petitions".

+(3)A Member may present a petition from his or Procedure for her place in the House under the item presenting "Petitions".
 The Member shall endorse his or her name on the petition and shall confine the presentation to a statement of the petition, the number of signatures and the material allegations.
+A Member shall not exceed 5 minutes in presenting a petition.

+petitions

+(4) No debate shall be allowed on the No debate on presentation of a petition.

+presentation

-A Member shall not exceed five minutes in presenting a petition.
-Procedure for petitions (4) No debate shall be allowed on the presentation of a petition.
-No debate on Presentation (5) A Member presenting a petition shall be answerable for any impertinent of Member is answerable for improper matter that it contains. petition (6) · · ·
+(5) A Member presenting a petition shall be Member is answerable for any impertinent or improper answerable for material that it contains.
+A petition may not petition potentially libelous, contain false. defamatory, scandalous or aroundless statements or allegations against any identifiable individual or official.

+(6)Petitions may be either written or printed.
+Form of Petition When there are three or more petitioners, the signature of at least three petitioners shall be set on the sheet containing the body of the petition.

+A petition that complains of some present Immediate (7) personal grievance requiring an immediate debate remedy may be debated immediately.

-(8) A Member may, after notice, move that a petition be referred to a Standing or Petition referred to Committee Special Committee which shall report its recommendations to the Assembly.
+A Member may, after notice, move that a Petition referred (8)petition be referred to a Standing or Special to Committee Committee which shall report its recommendations to the Assembly.

-- (9) The Clerk shall deliver copies of all Clerk delivers petitions presented to either the petition Speaker or the Minister responsible. - (10) The Speaker or Minister responsible shall provide a response to a petition within 60 calendar days of its presentation.
-The response shall be tabled at the earliest opportunity.
-Response to petitions
+(9)The Clerk shall deliver copies of all petitions Clerk delivers presented to either the Speaker or the petition Minister responsible.

+(10)The Speaker or Minister responsible shall Response to provide a response to a petition within 60 calendar days of its presentation unless the Minister or Speaker files a provisional response with the Clerk indicating:

+petitions